How visual design influences UX design

 ibm logo

-6. Closure Principle
+6. Closure principle

 The closure principle illustrates our tendency to complete shapes, automatically filling in gaps between elements to perceive a whole image.
 When looking at complex arrangements, we search for a recognizable pattern to make sense of the chaos.
 If some shape has missing parts in it, our brain fills in the blanks.